 Dual citizenships allow people to enjoy certain benefits between two countries and can be incredibly powerful.
 Some benefits to second citizenship include the ability to live and work freely between two countries, own property in both, vote in either country even if the citizen isn’t present in the country, and travel between both countries with ease.
-People can apply for dual citizenship for a number of reasons, whether to gain a stronger passport or enjoy the benefits of another country.
+People can apply for Italian citizenship for a number of reasons, whether to gain a stronger passport or enjoy the benefits of another country.

 Ranking as the best citizenship in the world is Iceland, with Ireland not far behind.

 It’s been obvious for some time that Nordic countries tend to have fairly high living standards and one country playing into this rule is Iceland.
 The European island based in the North Atlantic Ocean feels worlds away from the rest of world, but over the years this has helped it form a society that provides plenty of benefits to its citizens.
 To have Icelandic citizenship means new fathers can take 12 weeks of paid parental leave to spend with their newborn baby and homosexual couples can legally be married within the country.

 The country ranks as the top country for woman’s rights.
 Although the country hasn’t yet achieved equality of the gender pay gap between men and women, it is one of only seven countries to have closed at least 80% of the gap.
 It also has one of the highest political democracy scores in the world, only second to Norway.
 All this makes Iceland the best citizenship in the world with its inclusivity, safety and respect of human rights.